ldericher/kiwi-cron/README.md

 Cron schedules are regenerated once on each startup, only for directories that have files.

+## Time Zones

+`kiwi-cron` images include the `tzdata` package and automatically handle `/etc/localtime` on startup.
+By default, "Etc/UTC" is set as the container time zone.

+To use a different time zone, change the container environment variable `TZ` to your liking, e.g. "Europe/Berlin".

 ## Finer granularity: The `/kiwi-cron/every` directory

 Directories like `/kiwi-cron/every/5_minutes` will run scripts every 5 minutes.